VPN.com NFT Brokers: How To Buy & Sell NFTs (Non-Fungible Tokens)

 What Is NFT?

 NFTs are assets with a unique code that makes them one-of-a-kind.
 Since they’re non-fungible (or non-tradable), you can’t equally trade one Non-Fungible Token for another.
 For example, a penny is a fungible token because it’s not unique–you can trade it for virtually any other penny without seeing a change in value.
 However, a painting like the Mona Lisa is non-fungible because it’s irreplaceable.

-Likewise, each NFT represents a unique asset with its own value.
+Likewise, each Non Fungible Token represents a unique asset with its own value.
 When you buy an Non-Fungible Tokens, you’re buying full ownership of the piece.
 This means that you can keep it, sell it or display it in your online collection.
 Other people can look at the file, but you have full ownership and distribution rights.
 Depending on how they set up the Non-Fungible Tokens, the original artist might get a portion of the proceeds when you sell your asset.

 What Are Some Examples Of NFTs?

 NFTs are typically digital assets, but an Non-Fungible Token can be just about anything.
 Here’s a few examples of Non-Fungible Tokens that brokers have bought and sold in the past:

 - Popular online videos, including viral videos or clips featuring a celebrity